 - 1. Get the aircraft to gliding flight maintaining the airspeed of 100 km/h (54 kt). - 2.
-Check the fuel level and fuel valve position - 3.
-Make sure both A and B ignition circuits are switched on - 4.
-Check the fuel pressure, must be within tolerated limits - 5.
-If no significant failure on engine or its installation found, try to start up the engine again Proceed as follows: - Fuel valve ⇒ open/select for appropriate fuel tank to use - Master switch
+Check the fuel level and make sure ignition is switched on. - 3.
+Make sure that both LANE A and LANE B are switched on.
+Check the voltage on both LANE A and LANE B. Check the fuel pressure.
+Must be within limits. - 4.
+A) If no significant failure on engine or its installation found, try to start up the engine again.
+Proceed as follows: